linebender/druid/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

+## How to build
+Fulfill [gtk-rs dependencies](http://gtk-rs.org/docs/requirements.html) for cairo crate

+run `cargo build --target=x86_64-pc-windows-msvc`

+> Only windows and macos platforms are supported at the moment

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We